 The truth is undeniable: increased marijuana use has devastating and widespread consequences.
-It leads to higher addiction rates, increases in workplace accidents and violence, and more calls for public safety services.
-The increasing costs for emergency medical care, addiction treatment, public health programs and insurance premiums are putting heavy financial burdens on our citizens and their state and local governments.
-More marijuana-related poisonings and hospitalizations are occurring, and there is a thriving and persistent black market for marijuana - often involving foreign drug cartels.
-The recent dramatic increases in overdose deaths, traffic crashes and fatalities caused by drug impaired drivers should not be acceptable to anyone, and government policies should not increase the likelihood of these consequences.
+It leads to higher substance use disorder rates, increases in workplace accidents and violence, and more calls for public safety services.
+The increasing costs for emergency medical care, treatment for substance use disorders, public health programs and insurance premiums are putting heavy financial burdens on our citizens and their state and local governments.
+More marijuana-related poisonings and hospitalizations are occurring, and there is a thriving and persistent illegal secondary market for marijuana - often involving foreign drug cartels.
+The recent dramatic increases in deaths due to accidental overdose, traffic crashes and fatalities caused by drug impaired drivers should not be acceptable to anyone, and government policies should not increase the likelihood of these consequences.

-As the drug abuse epidemic in our Country continues to grow, along with it comes more tragedy.
-The announcement last year that over 107,000 Americans have died from drug poisonings in 2021 was not news to our nation's narcotic officers, it was a shock to many in our society.
+As the substance abuse epidemic in our Country continues to grow, along with it comes more tragedy.
+The announcement of more than 112,000 Americans dying from drug poisonings between May of 2022 and May of 2023 was not news to our nation's narcotic officers but continues to be a shock to many in our society.
 Fentanyl, synthetic opioids, methamphetamine, cocaine, and other deadly poisons are taking a huge toll on American lives and culture.